giantswarm/docs/src/content/app-platform/app-bundle/index.md

 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
 user_questions:
- - What is the App Bundle?
+ - What is an app bundle?
  - How does the App Bundle installation work?
  - How to properly configure the App Bundle?
  - Are there any caveats in using app bundles?